-Today I want to talk about B2B marketing and where to go if you have maxed out LinkedIn and are not finding great success on Facebook.
-After more than 12 years in this industry, it’s great to finally see Google acknowledge and try to create a set of features and targeting options for B2B marketers.
+Lets talk about B2B marketing and where to go if you have maxed out LinkedIn and are not finding great success on Facebook.
+After more than 12 years in this industry, it’s great to finally see Google acknowledge B2B marketings and try to create a set of features and targeting options for them.

 Even though I have been doing B2B marketing on Google for the better part of the last decade, it has not always been easy to promote a B2B product or service on the platform.
 There have been a few reasons for this:

 - No B2B audiences within Google Analytics that you can target.
-We have affinity, in-market and interest targeting on Google.
-No such equivalent exists for those in B2B
+We have affinity, in-market, and interest targeting on Google, but no such equivalent exists for those in B2B

 - Even if the two items above didn’t exist, there has never been a way to say you want SMB B2B brands vs enterprise when targeting your ads online

-These are a few of the issues marketers have faced over the years.
-Now, Google’s new B2B options are not going to change things overnight.
-However, this is a move in the right direction.
-Being a beta feature means that Google can remove it tomorrow or do a 180 and change how this feature works.
+These are just a few of the issues marketers have faced over the years.
+Now, Google’s new B2B options are not going to change things overnight, but we certainly are moving in the right direction.
+Just be aware that a beta feature means that Google can remove it tomorrow or do a 180 and change how this feature works if they want to.

 One thing to note is how Google places people in different boxes.
 They say it’s through a combination of surveys run on YouTube (& other platforms), signals based off Google Maps, Shopping, Google.com and lastly good old machine learning.
 As with all data, take it with a grain of salt.